sayuri-gi/website/content/en/caaproblem.md

 https://community.letsencrypt.org/t/2020-02-29-caa-rechecking-bug/114591.

 We have sent notification emails to affected subscribers who have registered an email address.
-If you need to re-subscribe to email notifications, please see <a href="https://letsencrypt.org/docs/expiration-emails/">this document</a>.
+If you need to re-subscribe to email notifications, please see [this document](/docs/expiration-emails/).
 You may not have received an email if you did not provide an email address while registering your ACME account.
 You may also be missing an email due to email delivery issues or spam filtering.
 If you are unsure whether your hostname is affected, use the checking tools below.
 The email will have the following subject line: